lucasteles/Backdash/docfx/docs/troubleshooting.md

 ## Beware of Static Variables or Other Hidden State

-The language your game is written in may have features which make it difficult to track down all your state.
+The language your game is written in may have features that make it difficult to track down all your state.
 [Static automatic variables in `C`](https://www.javatpoint.com/auto-and-static-variable-in-c) or [static members in `C#`](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members) are examples of this behavior.
-You need to track down all these locations and convert them to a form which can be saved.
+You need to track down all these locations and convert them to a form that can be saved.
 For example, compare:

 ```csharp
 // This will totally get you into trouble.